 Membership of the ASG is open to party members only - a deliberate move designed to avoid criticism for being an entryist body.
 Its stated aims are twofold: "to further the commitment to socialist ideas and practice within the Green Party", and "to share green ideas and practice with the socialist movement at large".
-The association has been carefully named: it is for socialist and he emphasised unilateralism and pacifism as well as a belief in an economy based on a no-growth ethic.
-Of course it remains to be seen what Hughes will do now that the merger has been passed by the Liberal special conference with such an apparently large majority.
+The association has been carefully named: it is for socialist become increasingly individualist in its analysis of social problems and its approach to politics since 1979, and reluctant to identify capitalism as the underlying evil which underpins both ecological and human catastrophe.
+One member suggested that some of the policies the Party was being asked to approve were simply Thatcherism in sheep's clothing.